2011 MAC men's soccer tournament

 The 2011 MAC men's soccer tournament was a college soccer postseason tournament for the Mid-American Conference to determine the MAC's champion and automatic berth into the 2011 NCAA Division I Men's Soccer Championship.
-The tournament will be held in Akron, Ohio at the University of Akron's FirstEnergy Stadium.
-The tournament will be held from November 11–13, 2011.
+The tournament was held in Akron, Ohio at the University of Akron's FirstEnergy Stadium.
+The tournament was held from November 11–13, 2011.

 Northern Illinois won the championship.
 Akron would also qualify for the NCAA Tournament through an at-large bid.